MikeEngerer/calculator/README.md

 ## Simple Calculator

-Basic utility for evaluating expressions using +/-/\*//
+Basic utility for evaluating expressions using +, -, \*, / operators

 ### Why make this?